-Karl Sykes, Head of Teacher Training, Learning and Development Location: Teacher Development Centre, Park

-Lane Campus E-mail: karl.sykes @ucleeds.ac.uk

-Beginning his teaching career as a secondary school science teacher, Karl has undertaken a variety of roles in compulsory education including lead teacher, head of year and head of sixth form.
-Karl moved into higher education in 2016 and has taught on both undergraduate and postgraduate courses as well as leading on Assessment Only, PGCE secondary Science and L6 ITT Apprenticeship courses at the
+Karl Sykes, Head of Teacher Training, Learning and Development Location: Teacher Centre, Park Lane Campus karl.sykes@ucleeds.ac.uk Tel: 0113 2351706 Beginning his teaching career as a secondary school science teacher, Karl has undertaken a variety of roles in compulsory education including lead teacher, head of year and head of sixth form.
+Karl moved into higher education in 2016 and has taught on both undergraduate and postgraduate courses as well as leading on Assessment Only, PGCE secondary Science and L6 Apprenticeship ITT courses at the Macmillan School of Education prior to starting his role here at the University Centre.
+Karl is currently the Head of Department for Teacher Training Learning and